missylloyd/Hello-Git/README.md

 # Hello-Git
-First test drive of this hub
+This is the first-time test drive of this hub